muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     }
 ```

-A `<Text>` may optionally be split into 1..N segments where each pair
-of consecutive segments is separated by dividing space.
-However the exact semantics of this for `<Text>` are different than for
-other quotation-mark-delimited possreps; mainly it is that the optional
-leading `\` is specified separately per segment and it only affects that
-segment; also, individual character escape sequences may not cross segments.

-A `<nonquoted_alphanumeric_text>` is subject to the additional rule that it
-can not be `False` or `True`.

 The meaning of `<nonquoted_alphanumeric_text>` is exactly the same as if
 the same characters were surrounded by quotation marks.